asphalt-framework/asphalt-mailer/docs/configuration.rst

 Other backends may be provided by other components.

 Once you've selected a backend, see its specific documentation to find out what configuration values you need to provide, if any.
-Configuration values are expressed as constructor arguments for the backend class:
+Configuration values are expressed as initializer arguments for the backend class:

 .. code-block:: yaml